jsmasood/Data_Blog_Football/README.md

 ##### 4. Main Findings

-The home team is twice as likely to win
+* The home team is twice as likely to win as an away team.
+* The percentage of home teams winning games has fallen slightly across 8 seasons.
+* There is no geographic pattern to home team advantage across Europe.
+* On average, the top 2 teams in the English Premier League have the similar away records and the title goes to the team with the better home form.
+* The winner on average gets
+* Conversely away form is crucial for teams at the bottom, and a couple of good away results can be the difference between safety and relagation.